 For Chandni plant care, you will need to provide it with ample amount of sunlight, watering, and fertilizer, and grow it in potting soil which is right for it.
-Chandni plant requires special care during winters as it goes into dormancy.
+The Chandni plant requires special care during winter as it goes into dormancy.

 This is the most important Chandni plant care tip.

 Never keep your Chandni flower under shade, as this plant will suffer to grow in such conditions.

-This plant needs minimum 4 hours of direct sunlight every day.
+This plant needs minimum of 4 hours of direct sunlight every day.

 Water Chandni Plant The Right Way